dipankardas011/dipankardas-portfolio/content/diary/Sep23.md

 description = "Let's talk about my September 2023"
 +++

+# Date 2023-09-19
+1. done dsa problem
+2. migrated from the goa to gin http server for the major project
+3. ksctl pre seeting up for the support of k8s controller almost done with some minor bugs for planning for the feature flags to hide from end users
+4. AICTE internsjip modules
+5. revise some of the CSE concepts
+6. Puja as well

 # Date 2023-09-18
 1. did 2 on-campus technical exams
 2. AICTE internship modules